zlehmann/using-active-model-serializer-v-000/README.md

 ## Lesson

-In the last iteration of our blog application, we saw that using `to_json` was an easy way to serialize objects to JSON without havin to create our own serializer.
+In the last iteration of our blog application, we saw that using `to_json` was an easy way to serialize objects to JSON without having to create our own serializer.
 However, if we look at our current controller
 code: